Skiing or Snowboarding: 12 Reasons Why Skiing Is Cooler Than Snowboarding

 7) Skiers Can Make Sharper Turns

-Skis are like those sports cars, the ones that Top Gear wank-puppets slag off for being less aesthetically pleasing only to end up being stunned to their very core by their incredible handling.
+Skis are like those sports cars, the ones that rhe Top Gear crowd slag off for being less aesthetically pleasing only to end up being stunned to their very core by their incredible handling.

-You can just imagine professional plate-scourer Jeremy Clarkson trying on some skis, possibly while wearing some neon spandex, and saying something like “Hammond!
+You can just imagine that plate-scourer-for-hair-Jeremy-Clarkson trying on some skis, possibly while wearing some tight neon spandex, and saying something like “Hammond!
 I feel like a right tit.”

 But then Clarkson, hero to the dads, starts going down the mountain; utilising the extra contact points made possible by skis, he turns sharply…showcasing in one eye-catching swerve the brilliant manoeuvrability of these “vehicles” attached to his feet.